multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 # Impact and next steps

-Before this, in the last few weeks after we added the 14th running databases, tests were hanging in Github Actions after 45-ish minutes.
+Before this, in the last few weeks after we added the 14th running database, tests were hanging in Github Actions after 45-ish minutes.
 Now tests are finishing reliably in under 30 minutes (10 minutes goes to setup).